On the dimension drop for harmonic measure on uniformly non-flat Ahlfors-David regular boundaries: Preliminaries

 \begin{definition} Corkscrew domain: An open set $\Omega\subset \R^{n+1}$ satisfies the interior corkscrew condition if for some uniform constant $c$ with $0<c<1$, and for every surface ball $\Delta:=\Delta(x,r)$ with $x\in \partial \Omega$ and $0<r<\text{diam}\partial\Omega$, there is a ball $B(A(x,r),cr)\subset \Omega\cap B(x,r)$.
 The point $A(x,r)\in \Omega\cap B(x,r)$ is called an interior corkscrew point relative to $\Delta$. \end{definition}

-We also introduce the multipole expansion, which is used to estimate the strength of the derivative and the second derivative terms for the potential due to the harmonic measure on the boundary in arbitrary dimensions $n\geq 3$. \begin{definition} Multipole expansion up to the second order:
+We also introduce the multipole expansion, which is used to estimate the strength of the derivative and the second derivative terms for the potential due to the harmonic measure on the boundary in arbitrary dimensions $n\geq 3$. \begin{definition} Multipole expansion:

 where we have $r=|\mathbf{r}|$. \end{definition}

 Note that for $\mathcal{E}(x,y)$ being the contribution at $x$, from the fundamental solution due to the pole in $y$, we can write, using the Taylor theorem to the second order, for $\mb{q_2}=\mb{q_1}+\mb{h}$, that,